bailey27/syncplaylists/README.md

 Whether or not syncplaylists does what you want, I think it would serve as reasonable example code for using the iTunes COM interface on Windows.

+It is probably a good idea to let iTunes consolidate/organize your library before using syncplaylists (select file->library->organize library->consolidate files).

 I have 2014 BMW F10, and I don't like to use my iPhone as an iPod with a cable because it skips songs sometimes.
 I also don't like using bluetooth from the phone because I think I can hear the difference in sound quality vs. a hard-wired connection.

 My car supports playing .m4a and .mp3 files from a USB flash drive.
 It also supports .m3u playlists.